 47. Concrete Vegetable Garden

-If you live in a city or in an area which has strict HOA guidelines, this could be a neat way to slide a garden in without drawing a great deal of attention.
+If you live in a city or in an area that has strict HOA guidelines (Homeowners Association), this could be a neat way to slide a garden without drawing a great deal of attention.

 48. Wooden Planter Garden Bed

 Some people love the idea of gardening, but they need their garden to have a modern feel to it.
 It could be to match the style of the rest of their yard or because they’re confined by HOA regulations.

 Either way, this wooden planter could be an excellent way to fit a garden in your backyard without drawing a ton of attention to it.
 It’s a multi-level planter that should give you adequate space for a smaller garden.Build this raised garden bed